Helliaca/RTRad/README.md

 ### Common issues

-Some issues can occur whilst setting thins up.
+Some issues can occur whilst setting things up.
 Ultimately, make sure that you:

 - Have all the dependencies installed (VS2019 and Windows 10 SDK)
 - Have selected the "Debug D3D12" configuration